dawsoneliasen/dawsoneliasen.github.io/index.md

 # Writing

 I have a nasty writing habit.
-At [Orbis Tertius](https://orbistertius.substack.com), I write essays about esoterica, including but not limited to: mindfulness, literature, philosophy, futurism, work, and technology.
+At [Orbis Tertius](https://orbistertius.substack.com), I write essays about eclectic esoterica, including but not limited to: mindfulness, literature, philosophy, futurism, work, and technology.
 <br />

-# etc.
+# Book recommendations

-I'm also a gamer™, craft coffee nerd, lover of pretentious books, and a bit of a sneakerhead.
+If you’re looking for a good book, take a look my [recommendations](https://bookshop.org/lists/dawson-s-top-fiction) on Bookshop.
+These are the books that I have found profoundly interesting and valuable.
+If you buy a book from that site, most of the revenue goes to support independent bookstores, and if you buy from my list, I get a little kickback, too.